richwidgets/richwidgets/README.md

 RichWidgets is very much an open source project, your contributions are valued!
 Learn how to get involved with the project in our [CONTRIBUTING.md](https://github.com/richwidgets/richwidgets/blob/master/CONTRIBUTING.md) guide.

+Read about our approach to testing in the [TESTS.md](https://github.com/richwidgets/richwidgets/blob/master/TESTS.md) guide.

 ## License ##

 [Apache License Version 2.0](https://github.com/richwidgets/richwidgets/blob/master/LICENSE.txt).